oldtimers-eos/Oldtimers-Offer-platform-on-React/README.md

-# Oldtimers Dapp v1.0.1
+# Oldtimers dApp v1.0.1

-Oldtimers Dapp is created with React (typescript) and Smart Contract.
+Oldtimers dApp is created with React (typescript) and Smart Contract.
 #### The project is live on https://oldtimers.cloud/
 The smart contract used in this dapp is deployed on EOS EVM Testnet(https://explorer-testnet.trust.one/address/0x0EB7dA9e8b7f85Bc801BaeB718BE0476B48Bb9Be).